itsmostafa/certified-aws-developer-associate-notes/README.md

 - EC2 + IAM Exam Checklist
   * Know how to SSH into EC2 (and change .pem file permissions)
-  * Know how to properly use security groups
+  * Know how to properly use Security Groups
   * Know the fundamental differences between private vs public vs elastic IP
   * Know how to use User Data to customize your instance at boot time
   * Know that you can build custom AMI to enhance your OS